shaunc/ember-grid/README.md

 Data is supplied as an array.
 The type of array required depends on the use case.

-### Fixed-length Data Array
+### Immutable Data Array

-If the data items will never change, a plain JavaScript array is fine.
-Note that adding and removing items will not be reflected in the grid.
+If the `data` items will never change, supply a plain JavaScript array.
+Note that modifications to the array will not be reflected in the grid.

-### Variable-length Data Array
+### Mutable Data Array

-When items will be added to and removed from the data array, the array must be an Ember Array (`Ember.A([...])`).
+When items will be added to and removed from the data array, the supllied `data` array must be an Ember Array (`Ember.A([...])`).
 Items must be added using `addObject`/`addObjects`/`pushObject`/`pushObjects` and removed with `removeObject`/`removeObjects`/`popObject`.

 ### Promises

-Data can be supplied as a promise.
+`data` can be supplied as a promise which resolves to an array.
 Once the promise has resolved, the data will be rendered into the grid as normal.

 ## Override Styling